-2. BIGGER SIZE AND HIGHER LITTER BOX
+2. BIGGER SIZE LITTER BOX

-If you want to prevent the litter from spreading all over, while you train your cat or wait for your cat to grow older, you can get a bigger litter box with higher sides and even with a lid.
+If you want to prevent the litter from spreading while you train your cat or wait for your cat to grow older, you can get a bigger litter box with higher sides and even a lid.
 In this case, even if the cat goes in it and starts digging and playing, the litter will remain in the box.

 3. WAIT FOR YOUR CAT TO GROW OLDER

 You can wait for your cat to grow older.
-Eventually, he will stop digging in the litter box and find adventures in other places of the house.
+Eventually, he will stop digging in the litter box and find adventures in other places in the house.
 But it is better to train them not to do it, even if it takes some time.

 4. BETTER CATS TOYS

 Try to get some fancy toys for your cat or kitten.
-He may be liking them much better and spend time playing with them instead than in the litter box.
+He may like them much better and spend time playing with them instead than in the litter box.
 If there is a toy your cat likes, like a ball or so, he may want to chase the ball instead of digging.